 Building rapport takes time and effort.
 Here are a few tips for building rapport depending on the situation you are in:

-- Build on previous conversation with follow-up questions
+Build on a previous conversation with follow-up questions.

 Let’s look at building rapport in more detail as it pertains to specific situations.

 To build rapport during networking events, take time to get settled into the environment.
 If it is crowded and you are overwhelmed, take a deep breath.
 If there is seating available, take a moment to gather your thoughts with your hands by your side and both feet planted firmly on the ground.

 When you feel comfortable, approach a person or conversation that seems interesting to you.
 At networking events, people expect to meet new acquaintances so it is appropriate to approach others and introduce yourself.
 Speak with a strong voice and use a firm handshake.
 You can ask them questions to get a conversation started like “What brings you to the event?” or “What is your profession?”